PaloAltoNetworks/prisma-access-skillets/README.md

 [panHandler Quick Start Guide](https://live.paloaltonetworks.com/t5/Skillet-Tools/Install-and-Get-Started-With-Panhandler/ta-p/307916) for more information about using panHandler to import and run skillets.

-## Step 1 - Azure Login
+## Step 1 - Choose Public Cloud Environment (Azure or AWS)

-Used to authorize the container to manage Azure resources.
-Creates an identity used by the subsequent skillets to add resources to your Azure account.
+First, Choose which public cloud you will use for Panorama Deployment.
+Currently suppored options are:
+* Azure
+* AWS

-## Step 2 - Panorama Deployment in Azure
+## Step 2 - Panorama Deployment in Public Cloud

 This skillet uses a set of Terraform templates to deploy a new Panorama instance.